akhilesh-w/logseq/pages/good discord bio.md

 - Front end developer from the last best place.
 - Yesterday I was clever, and I wanted to change the world.
 	- Today I am wise, so I am changing myself.
+- I hear a mill in the distance grinding creaking screaming as in eternal agony.
+	- broflake generation
+- Clinical Copium Consumer
+- Shadow Wizzard Money Gang 🧙‍♂️
+- Aspiring rustacean🦀
+  *"I have an approximate knowledge of many things."*
 -
 -
 -